lencx/z/README.md

 > application

 * [PicGo](https://github.com/Molunerfinn/PicGo): 🚀A simple & beautiful tool for pictures uploading built by vue-cli-electron-builder.
+* ...

 > dev

 * [«mobile» Eruda](https://github.com/liriliri/eruda): Console for mobile browsers
 * [«mobile» vConsole](https://github.com/Tencent/vConsole): A lightweight, extendable front-end developer tool for mobile web page.
+* ...

+## Programming Language & Compiler

+* [Compiler Design Tutorial](https://www.tutorialspoint.com/compiler_design/index.htm): Compiler Design Tutorial - A compiler translates the code written in one language to some other language without changing the meaning of the program.
+* [wenyan](https://github.com/wenyan-lang/wenyan): 文言文編程語言 A programming language for the ancient Chinese.
+* [Make A Language](https://arzg.github.io/lang): A series about making a programming language called Eldiro using the Rust programming language.
+* [Writing An Interpreter In Go](https://interpreterbook.com): This book takes you from 0 lines of code to a fully working interpreter for the Monkey programming language.
+Step by step.
+All code shown and included.
+Fully unit tested.
+* [Writing A Compiler In Go](https://compilerbook.com): This is the sequel to Writing An Interpreter In Go and this time we're writing a compiler and a virtual machine for Monkey.
 * ...

 ## WebGL